fake-useragent/fake-useragent/README.rst

     ua = UserAgent()
     ua.update()

-if you dont want cache database or no writable file system:
+If you dont want cache database or no writable file system:

 .. code-block:: python